 Body

-With over three dozen ponds, three rivers and countless streams, brooks, and creeks, it's hard to ignore the water connection within the region.
+With over three dozen ponds, three rivers and countless streams, brooks, and creeks, it's hard to ignore the water connection within the Lake Champlain region.
 Water is a major element and attraction here.
 The big lake dominates the region.
 At 120 miles long and 12 miles across at the widest point, Lake Champlain is more than impressive.
 It’s vast and alluring.
-You want to connect with this fascinating body of water; get ON, IN or even UNDER the water to explore its entire personality and hidden treasures.
+You want to connect with this fascinating body of water; get on, in or even under the water to explore its entire personality and hidden treasures.

 Here are some ways to do just that.

-If you happen to be towing or carting your own vessel you have no problem whatsoever.
+If you happen to be towing or carting your own vessel, you will have no problem whatsoever.
 There are numerous boat launches throughout the region; most are New York State launch sites and free to use!
-Some private marinas have launches too, and there you could rent a slip to use during your visit, like Indian Bay Marina on beautiful Willsboro Bay.
+Some private marinas have launches where you can rent a slip to use during your visit, like Indian Bay Marina on beautiful Willsboro Bay.
 Don’t hesitate to bring the boat

-If you prefer to sit back and relax while on the water and let someone else "do the driving" that’s possible too.
-SAIL Adirondacks will provide you with a variety of experiences from 1-2 hours sailing excursions, to sunset cruises.
-Sit back, relax, and enjoy the breathtaking views of both the Adirondack Mountains to the west, and Vermont’s Green Mountains to the east.
+If you prefer to sit back and relax while on the water, and let someone else "do the driving", that’s possible too.
+SAIL Adirondacks will provide you with a variety of experiences from 1-2 hour sailing excursions, to sunset cruises.
+Sit back, relax, and enjoy the breathtaking views of both the Adirondack Mountains to the west and Vermont’s Green Mountains to the east.

 If you prefer to be a bit more hands-on, the Captain will be happy to provide you with a “learn to sail” educational opportunity!

-At Fort Ticonderoga, you also can expand your knowledge of the lake and its history, as well as enjoy a cruise, by hopping aboard the Carillon.
-Onboard, a member of Fort Ticonderoga’s professional staff will narrate and fill you in on the significant military history of the lake, particularly at this extraordinary location.
+At Fort Ticonderoga, you can expand your knowledge of the lake and its history, as well as enjoy a cruise, by hopping aboard the Carillon.
+Onboard, a member of Fort Ticonderoga’s professional staff will narrate and fill you in on the significant military history of the lake.
 Sonar readings will spot and show historic shipwrecks and key historic features.
 A selection of beverages and snacks are available for purchase on board.

-A simple way to experience what it’s like out on the water and go for a boat ride would be to hop aboard a ferry; walk on, drive on, or pedal on.
+A simple way to experience what it’s like out on the water, and go for a boat ride, would be to hop aboard a ferry; you can walk, drive, or pedal on.
 Ferries have been providing an essential service to this region for centuries, helping people get across the lake.
 Covid did limit options during 2020, but generally three are available in this region.
-Check before making plans.
-Port Kent to Burlington, Vermont is about a one hour cruise that will take you across the widest part of the lake.
+Port Kent, New York to Burlington, Vermont is about a one hour cruise that will take you across the widest part of the lake.
 Its operation is designed for the visitor experience.
-Unfortunately, it is not running in 2021.
-Essex to Charlotte, Vermont is about a 30 minute option and the Fort Ticonderoga Ferry, an historic cable ferry connecting Ticonderoga with Shoreham, Vermont gets you out briefly; the ride is under 10 minutes.
+Unfortunately, it is not currently running.
+Essex, New York to Charlotte, Vermont is about a 30 minute option and the Fort Ticonderoga Ferry, a historic cable ferry connecting Ticonderoga with Shoreham, Vermont gets you out briefly; the ride is under 10 minutes.
+Another option is the 15 minute ferry ride from Plattsburgh, New York to Grand Isle, Vermont.
+Be sure to check ferry schedules before making plans!

 Adults and children play in the waters of Lake Champlain with the Green Mountains beyond.